Coarse-to-Real: Generative Rendering for Populated Dynamic Scenes: Acknowledgement

 \section{Acknowledgement}

 We thank Super Dimension (Jiaxing) InfoTech Ltd. for providing the 3D scanned human models used in this work.
 We also thank Dave Cardwell for the initial and insightful discussions on production-level requirements for crowd simulation; this project originated from those early conversations.
-This work was partially funded by the R\&D Activities Program under reference TEC-2024/COM-89, acronym IDEA-CM, granted by the Community of Madrid through the General Directorate of Research and Technological Innovation, pursuant to Order 2402/2024 of 31 May.
+This work was partially funded by the project 'Inteligencia artificial para la industria 4.0: generación de datos, modelado avanzado optimización e interpretabilidad' (IDEA-CM), with reference TEC-2024/COM-89, funded by the Community of Madrid through the call for grants for collaboration R\&D projects in the 2024 Technology R\&D Activity Programs category, according to Order 3177/2024.